luk036/luk036.github.io/latch/timing.md

 ## Timing-critical

-- One million dollar question: What "timing-critical" really means?
+- One million dollar question: What does "timing-critical" really mean?
-  (you can't invest a timing-driven placement without knowing what "timing-critical" is, right?)
+  (you can't invest in a timing-driven placement without knowing what "timing-critical" is, right?)

 --

 - Well,
-  - In zero-skew design, it means a path.
+  - In a zero-skew design, it means a path.
-  - In useful-skew design, it means a feedback cycle.
+  - In a useful-skew design, it means a feedback cycle.
-  - In latch-based design, it is difficult to explain at this moment.
-But I will be back on this issue later.
+  - In a latch-based design, it is difficult to explain at this moment.
+But I will be back to that later.

 ---

 ## What is "Timing violation"?

-- Understanding from application engineers' perspective (zero-skew design):
+- Understanding from the application engineers' perspective (zero-skew design):
   - There are setup- and hold-time violations.
   - You run an STA tool.
-If all reported slacks are positive, you are done.
+If all the reported slacks are positive, you are done.
-    If some of them are negative, you are dead.
+  - If some of them are negative, you are dead.
 Simple.
 - Useful-skew design:
-  - If all reported slack sum on **any cycle** are positive, timing violation can be fixed using clock skew scheduling.
+  - If all reported slack sums in **any cycle** are positive,timing violation can be fixed using clock skew scheduling.
-    If some of them are negative, you are dead.
+  - If some of them are negative, you are dead.
 - Latch-based design:
-  - Beside setup- and hold-time constraints, there are also propagation constraints.
+  - In addition to the setup- and hold-time constraints, there are propagation constraints.

 ---